aphiria/aphiria/README.md

 }
 ```

 Using our example, if we hit `example.com/books/123`, then `$matchedRoute` would be an instance of `MatchedRoute`.
-Grabbing the controller method is as simple as:
+Grabbing the matched controller info is as simple as:

 ```php
 $matchedRoute->getAction()->getControllerName(); // "BookController"